 visible any longer.

-#8 Updated by Ulrich Pegelow about 7 years ago
+#8 Updated by Ulrich Pegelow over 7 years ago

 I just added a dithering parameter to module vignetting.
 Can be found in banch master.